shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 It is also known as &#39; **regularized boosting**&#39; technique because of its techniques to reduce overfitting problem automatically even with less training data.

 The performance of xgboost is recorded to be more than other famous algorithms like DNN, random forest, etc. It is faster than other algorithms as it implements parallel processing.It helps to correct errors made by previously trained tree thus.
 Moreover, it allows to define custom optimization objectives and evaluation criteria.
-User can start training an XGBoost model from its last iteration of previous run, which makes training simpler.
+We can even start training an XGBoost model from its last iteration of previous run, which makes training simpler.

 ## Flowchart: